-These days, when an intelligent and determined person like Greta Thunburg can convey the urgency of climate degradation and hope to lead others to effect change, her actions and message defy societal limitations often imposed on people who manage their lives through the lens of Asperger’s Syndrome.
-Jael McHenry’s novel, The Kitchen Daughter immerses us in the main character Ginny’s world, apparent from the beginning as one dominated by a point on the autism scale and circumscribed by a number of circumstances not the least of which is the fear and anger Ginny experiences in close company among those she does not trust.
+These days, when an intelligent and determined person like Greta Thunberg conveys the urgency of climate degradation and hopes to lead others to effect change, her actions and message defy societal limitations often imposed on people who manage their lives through the lens of Asperger’s Syndrome.
+Jael McHenry’s novel, The Kitchen Daughter immerses us in the world of Ginny, her main character, from the beginning apparently one determined by a point on the autism scale and limited by a number of circumstances not the least of which is the fear and anger Ginny experiences in close company among those she does not trust.

 Narrated in the present and in first-person voice, Ginny’s state of mind, her coping mechanisms, and her small world of food and cooking obsessions draw in the reader.
 Those narrative choices produce an immediacy and intimate acquaintance with Ginny’s thoughts and confusion.

 The narrative begins with a funeral occasioned by her parents’ accidental death.
 Ginny is probably in her late twenties and suffocating psychologically among the guests in her parents’ home who have come to pay their respects.
 Ginny’s response: “ Strangers are here.
 Disrupting my patterns.
 Breathing my air.
 I’m not just bad at crowds, crowds are bad at me.”
 As it happens often in this novel, she escapes the crowd of guests and retreats to a closet.
 Burying herself at its back, her fingers push inside the toes of her father’s boots and she finds relief.